Why You Will Love This

 Probiotics vs. Kombucha: Tepache ferments faster than kombucha and relies on wild yeasts and lactic acid bacteria naturally present on the pineapple skin.
 The probiotic profile differs from kombucha’s SCOBY-driven fermentation, but both support gut health through live cultures and organic acids.

 Piloncillo Matters: Unrefined cane sugar like piloncillo brings trace minerals and a deeper molasses note than white sugar.
-It also feeds the fermentation more robustly.
+It also gives the fermentation more to work with.
 Brown sugar works, but piloncillo is traditional and worth seeking out at Latin markets.

 Fermentation Time: Warmer kitchens speed fermentation.
 Cooler rooms slow it.
 Taste daily after 48 hours.
 Over-fermented tepache turns vinegary and loses its gentle sweetness.
 Under-fermented tepache tastes flat and overly sweet.